Direct Energy Center exceeds city mandate

 Direct Energy Centre partnered with CleanRiver to supply recycling containers, creative graphics, and program consultation tailored to specific waste stream management requirements.
 “Initially, we liked that their containers are made of recycled material,” says Mike DiMaso, Senior Facility Coordinator.
 “They have helped with new products, graphics, and strategic advice that make our recycling program work even better.”

 One key to successfully managing such a complex waste stream is the Excel Series recycling bin.
-Constructed with long-lasting recycled plastic HDPE lumber, these containers feature sturdy 2-in. by 2-in. post-and-panel construction that conceals four rigid liners to provide the volume capacity required.
+Constructed with long-lasting HDPE recycled plastic lumber, these containers feature sturdy 2-in. by 2-in. post-and-panel construction that conceals four rigid liners to provide the volume capacity required.
 Each of the four containers is labeled as to which materials it accepts and uses a specific restricted opening to maximize efficiency and minimize waste stream cross-contamination.

 “Even with a fairly complex four-stream process, the CleanRiver containers give people very clear options so they can do what is right and recycle,” says DiMaso.